microdotblog/help.micro.blog/_posts/2018-07-26-wavelength.markdown

 <img src="/assets/images/wavelength/appstore_2.png" width="300" height="534" alt="Screenshot of segments" style="width: 300px;" />

 To split an open segment, slide the audio waveform to the left or right to reposition the segment.
-When you tap the split button, the current segment will be split into 2 segments and you'll be taken back to the segments list, where you can remove one of the segments if you'd like to cut that portion out of your episode.
+When you tap the scissors button, the current segment will be split into 2 segments and you'll be taken back to the segments list, where you can remove one of the segments if you'd like to cut that portion out of your episode.

 <img src="/assets/images/wavelength/appstore_4.png" width="300" height="534" alt="Screenshot of splitting a segment" style="width: 300px;" />